pewa2303/Test/Test.md

 10.0.0.1
 PS C:\>
 ```
-Remember that doing it this way always gives us the correct IP of the Default Gateway, regardless of how many network cards are present and configured.
+Remember that gettting the IP Address of the Default Gateway with the ***prefix 0.0.0.0/0 always gives us the correct IP of the Default Gateway***, regardless of how many network cards are present and configured.
 It’s called Default Route (0.0.0.0/0) or Last Gateway of Resort.
 If we can easily read the default gateway this way, then it must also work with remote computers.
 Assuming we do not know AzServers Default Gateway IP-Address, we can get it straightforward with Invoke-Command and Get-NetRoute.
 ```
 PS C:\> Invoke-Command -ComputerName AzServer01 -ScriptBlock {Get-NetRoute -DestinationPrefix 0.0.0.
 0/0 | Select-Object -ExpandProperty NextHop}